 So, if you come to this film hoping, as I did, for a psychedelic ride into the mind of the military, man will you be disappointed, as the film seems to side more with the annoying journalist, making the end result a bit like APOCALYPSE NOW if Cathy (from the comic strip) played the Captain Willard role ("Day four - the river has too many bugs, and how come the army doesn't serve cake?
-Ahhhhh")
+Wauggh!")

 So yeah, see this movie, but just once, for Clooney and Bridges, tricksters who "get" the cosmic truths behind the quackery and who each bump the film up a star.
-But McGregor's 'Bob' is what we back in the semi-psychedelic 1980s used to call a "Wally," the sort of schmuck who clings onto your crew as you run with dilated pupils naked to the cosmic sea like immortal inner-tubed lemmings, laughing and skipping.
-He shows up late, with water wings and a snorkel, and goes "hey guys, wait up!
+But McGregor's 'Bob' is what we back in the semi-psychedelic 1980s used to call a "Wally," the sort of schmuck who clings onto your crew as you run with dilated pupils naked to the cosmic sea like immortal lemmings, laughing and skipping.
+He shows up late, with water wings and a snorkel, and his mom, and goes "hey guys, wait up!
 Where are you going?
 Shouldn't we wait for Dan (another wally) to come back from class?
 Hey, wait up!" and then once there he refuses to join in the oceanic dissolving of egoic consciousness, and yet thinks he should still be able to hang all night and drag everybody down.
 And eventually we all hide with the lights out and don't answer the door when he comes around.
 Then, one day, someone slips him a dose without his knowing it and, as J. Hoberman writes, "he loses a smidge of his smirk."
 (Village Voice, 11.3/09) and then thinks he's Gandhi times ten, the humblest in the universe!
 King of humble!
 He becomes a mad prophet and then winds up insane, violent, arrested and soon becomes exhibit A in the dangers of drug use.
-Sigh, let's get some ice cream.